grapoza/vue-tree/docsrc/index.md

 ## Selection Mode

-The `selectionMode` property defines how nodes should be selected within the treeview.
+The `selectionMode` property defines how nodes should be selected within the tree view.
 Allowed values are `null`, `single`, `selectionFollowsFocus`, and `multiple`.
 Only nodes with the `selectable` model property set to `true` can be selected.

 - If `null` (the default) then selection does not occur.
 - If `single` then one node is selected at a time when the user clicks the node or using the selection keyboard binding (`Enter` by default).
-- If `selectionFollowsFocus` then selection follows the focusable node within the treeview.
+- If `selectionFollowsFocus` then selection follows the focusable node within the tree view.
 - if `mulitple` then multiple nodes can be selected when the user clicks each node or using the selection keyboard binding on each node.

 When clicking on a node, it is only selected if the click target was not interactive (_e.g._, clicking a checkbox or expander won't select the node, but clicking a label will).